-The Price of 10 Airplanes Including the Boeing Business Jet
+The Price of 10 Private Airplanes, Including the Boeing Business Jet

 The Price of an Airplane

-There are numerous types of aircraft in the world today, ranging from light sport aircraft to double-decker passenger planes...and costing from a few thousand dollars to billions of dollars.
-The price tag on an airplane depends on the type of aircraft, how old it is, how well it's been maintained, the engine type, the avionics package of electronic systems used in the plane, among other variables.
+The cost of an airplane depends on the type of aircraft, how old it is, how well it's been maintained, the engine type, and the avionics package of electronic systems used in the plane, among other variables.

-These variables are what makes it possible for the same type of used aircraft to be offered for sale at such a wide range of price tags across the globe.
+These variables are what makes it possible for the same type of used aircraft to be offered for sale at such a wide range of prices.
 Here are some examples of what certain types of airplanes cost, both new and used, where applicable.

 The Piper Cub

 The Piper J-3 Cub is a timeless aircraft.
-Built in the 1930s and 40s, it’s a simple tailwheel airplane with front and back seating for two, and remains one of the most loved airplanes among pilots today.
+Built in the 1930s and '40s, it’s a simple tailwheel airplane with front and back seating for two, and it remains beloved among pilots today.

-It’s said that during World War II, the Piper Cub was produced at a rate of one every twenty minutes, and it also happened to be affordable.
-It became a popular personal aircraft for post-war pilots, and it is still a popular and affordable option today.
+It’s said that during World War II, the Piper Cub was produced at a rate of one every 20 minutes, and it also happened to be affordable.
+That's why it became a popular personal aircraft for post-war pilots, and it is still a popular and affordable option today.

 The Cessna 172